somnambulist-tech/collection/README.md

  * add() add a value (auto-key), only if it does not exist
  * all() returns the underlying array
  * append() adds the values to the end of the Collection
- * call() applies the callback to all items returning a new Collection with the same keys and the values from the callback
+ * assert() returns true if all elements pass the test, false on first failure
+ * call() alias of transform()
  * contains() does the collection have the value
  * count() returns the number of items in the Collection
  * diff() returns the items not present in the past collection of items
  * diffKeys() returns the keys not present in the past collection of items
- * each() synonym of walk() apply a callback to each item (by reference), returns a new Collection
+ * each() applies the callback to all items in the set; if the callback fails stops iterating
  * except() filters out the specified keys, returning a new Collection
  * filter() filter the Collection by a callback
  * fill() create a Collection filled with a value